Aging and society: Legal

 Most legal systems define a specific age for when an individual is allowed or obliged to do particular activities.
 These age specifications include voting age, drinking age, age of consent, age of majority, age of criminal responsibility, marriageable age, age of candidacy, and mandatory retirement age.
-Admission to a movie for instance, may depend on age according to a motion picture rating system.
+Admission to a movie, for instance, may depend on age according to a motion picture rating system.
 A bus fare might be discounted for the young or old.
 Each nation, government and non-government organisation has different ways of classifying age.

-Similarly, in many countries in jurisprudence, the defence of infancy is a form of defence by which a defendant argues that, at the time a law was broken, they were not liable for their actions and thus should not be held liable for a crime.
+Similarly, in many countries in jurisprudence, the defense of infancy is a form of defence by which a defendant argues that, at the time a law was broken, they were not liable for their actions and thus should not be held liable for a crime.
 Many courts recognise that defendants who are considered to be juveniles may avoid criminal prosecution on account of their age and in borderline cases the age of the offender is often held to be a mitigating circumstance.